Product

 Below are the leading mobile device management platforms you can consider:

 • Jamf Pro: It specializes in managing Apple devices and offers robust tools for deployment, security, and app management.
-Jamf Pro is ideal for organizations using iOS and macOS devices.
+Jamf Pro suits organizations using iOS and macOS devices.
 It starts at $4 per device every month.

 • SOTI MobiControl: It can support Android, Apple, Windows, and Linux devices.
 SOTI features precise user permissions, real-time location services, application management, and more.
 Pricing details are hidden from the website.

 • Mobile Device Manager Plus: This MDM software from ManageEngine offers easy device enrollment and authentication for smartphones, tablets, and laptops.
-ManageEngine offers a free version and different paid plans, with the cloud-based platform starting at $64 per month.
+ManageEngine offers a free version and different paid plans, with the cloud-based platform starting at $64 per month for up to 50 devices.

 3. IT Service Management (ITSM) Tools

-As their name suggests, IT service management tools are designed to help MSPs manage and deliver IT services efficiently.
+As their name suggests, IT service management software solutions are designed to help MSPs manage and deliver IT services efficiently.

-Unlike other IT management solutions that are technology-oriented, ITSM tools focus on customer needs.
-They are common in larger organizations where managing IT services and meeting service level agreements (SLAs) are important.
+Unlike other IT management solutions that are technology-oriented, ITSM platforms focus on customer needs.
+They are common in larger organizations where managing IT systems and meeting service-level agreements (SLAs) are important.

 ITSM tools help streamline workflows by automating service requests, tracking issues, and managing service-related tasks from a single dashboard.